-Surfing terms, slang you will probable hear in and out of the water.
+Surfing terms, slang you will probably hear in and out of the water.
 It definitely isn’t comprehensive, trying to stay away from the obvious/ self explanatory/stereotypical words like gnarly,dude, hang ten.

 Some of theses terms are subject to regional dialect and will vary depending upon where in the world you live. eg. Beachie=Austrailia U.S. Beachbreak=U.S.